elf4j/elf4j-api/README.md

 argument, must be treated specially if its actual type at runtime is `java.util.function.Supplier`.
 That is, the result of `Supplier#get()`, instead of the `Supplier` function itself, should be used to compute the final log message.

-This is by convention, and does not syntactically appear in the API or SPI.
-It affords the API client the convenience of mixing `Supplier` functions and other `Object` types to form the log message.
-When a lambda expression is used for the `Supplier` function, the lambda needs to be explicitly cast. e.g.
+Note that this is by convention, and not syntactically enforced by the API or SPI.
+It affords API clients the convenience of mixing `Supplier` functions and other `Object` types to form the log message.
+When a lambda expression is used for the `Supplier` function, the lambda needs to be explicitly cast.
+For example:

 ```jshelllanguage
 logger.atInfo()